 Depending on your destination, the possibility for costume changes are pretty much endless!
 I am seriously considering a pair of Buzz wings and a Woody hat at the moment in honor of Toy Story Land!

-I chose a stiffened felt page for the play mat background so there would be some stability to the whole thing rather than a typical page that might be found in a book.
-I also thought it would be a good idea to attach it to a clipboard as well so Oscar doesn’t have to worry about the page flopping around and sending stray pieces flying.
+For the backing, I chose a stiffened felt page so there would be some stability to the whole thing rather than a typical page that might be found in a book.
+I also thought it would be a good idea to attach it to a clipboard so Oscar doesn’t have to worry about the page flopping around, sending stray pieces flying.